bronval/Assessing-and-improving-robustness-of-BNNs/README.md

 **Folders**

 - **data**: the MNIST, Fashion-MNIST and CIFAR-10 datasets
-- **eevbnn**: the code for the MiniSatCS solver from the paper [Efficient and Exact Verification of Binarized Neural Networks](https://github.com/jia-kai/eevbnn)
 - **scripts_from_EEV**: the different scripts from the previously cited papers, used for inspiration in this work
 - **results_imgs_graphs**: the different results, graphs and generated adversarial images, of our paper
     - **saved_attacks**: results obtained after performing an attack with a fixed perturbation against an adversarially trained model